Qz-C/TODOLIST/README.md

 I could applied many key concepts upon this brief journey:

-- Structuring with HTML5, using the main tags.
+- Structuring with HTML5, using the main tags;

-- DOM-manipulation with Vanilla JavaScript
+- DOM-manipulation with Vanilla JavaScript;

+- Storage of the data in the browser's local storage.

-- And stylization using CSS3
+- And stylization using CSS3;

+# Importante NOTE:

+##To use this app properly you must run it in Google Chrome browser.